 [at prompts, modify as appropriate:-revised 9/21/06]

-Upon request, the Contractor shall provide a Pick Up Report and a City Ledger Report to the @Meeting Planner @Program Coordinator.
+Upon request, the Contractor shall provide a Pick Up Report and a City Ledger Report to the Meeting Planner.
 The AOC shall not be obligated to fill the Program’s room block if the City Ledger Report indicates the sleeping rooms blocked for the Program are unavailable.

 [at prompts, modify as appropriate:-revised 9/21/06]

 The Contractor shall make every effort to ensure that no Attendee is Walked.
-Should this occur, the Contractor shall assume financial responsibility for securing the alternate accommodations of the Attendee at the nearest available lodging facility of equal or better quality to the Property, as approved by the @Meeting Planner @Program Coordinator, including any increase in the alternate accommodations’ sleeping room rate over the applicable sleeping room rate for this Program, as set forth in this exhibit, plus any/all daily transportation @,between the Property and the Program, for as long as the Attendee is housed in alternate accommodations.
+Should this occur, the Contractor shall assume financial responsibility for securing the alternate accommodations of the Attendee at the nearest available lodging facility of equal or better quality to the Property, as approved by the Meeting Planner, including any increase in the alternate accommodations’ sleeping room rate over the applicable sleeping room rate for this Program, as set forth in this exhibit, plus any/all daily transportation,between the Property and the Program, for as long as the Attendee is housed in alternate accommodations.
 The Contractor shall also assume financial responsibility for the cost necessary for the Walked Attendee to make up to two (2) telephone calls in order to advise work, family, and/ or a friend of the unexpected change in accommodations..

 Attendees will be given first priority in room assignments as they become available from housekeeping.
 If there is a delay in assigning rooms to Attendees, the Contractor shall offer the Attendees luggage storage at no cost.